two-torial/sp2xpatcher/CONTRIBUTING.md

 Once a pull request is merged, patches will be available within minutes at `https://sp2x.two-torial.xyz/`

-## Converting web to json (spice2x) patches

-Right now **this has to be done manually**, however we plan on having tooling available to make this easier.
-Look at the files respective structures (html and json) and try to figure it out yourself.

 ## JSON Naming

 **Spice2x patches have one json file per game version**.